 This is why it is critical to contact a qualified criminal defense attorney immediately after your or a loved one is arrested to determine whether the DA should be contacted before a case is filed with the goal of filing reduced charges (or perhaps no charges at all).

-So the bottom line is this: If you or a loved one is accused of a crime, call the Law Offices of Jerod Gunsberg at (323) 633-3423 or get in touch via the secure contact form on this page for a free and confidential consultation.
+So the bottom line is this: If you or a loved one is accused of a crime, call the Law Offices of Jerod Gunsberg at (323) 633-3423 or get in touch via the secure contact form on this page for a confidential consultation.